cobbzilla/hokeylization/README.md

 So I'm going to try writing helpful software and see if that works

 I would sincerely appreciate even the smallest [monthly contribution via Patreon](https://www.patreon.com/cobbzilla)

+## Installation
+To use the command line tool, install using `npm` or `yarn`:

+    npm install -g hokeylization
+    yarn global add hokeylization

+To use as a library, install the `lite` version, which is much smaller:

+    npm install -g hokeylization-lite
+    yarn global add hokeylization-lite

+Then look at help for the `hokey` command:

+    hokey --help
+    hokey -h

+Want to see output in your langauge or another language?

+`hokey` tries to detect the language automatically from your shell's environment variables

+You can force a language by setting the `LC_ALL` environment variable:

+    LC_ALL=it hokey --help

+Note that if you have installed `hokeylization-lite`, command help is only available in English

 ## Setup
 Set the `GOOGLE_TRANSLATE_PROJECT_ID` environment variable to identify your Google Translate project